+Where there any alternative or innovative design approaches utilized on the Project?

 I. Partnering Close-Out Survey.

-Complete the final Partnering evaluation to get participants’ feedback and improve the Partnering process.
-The Partnering Close-Out Survey is located on the Division of Construction Management’s Partnering website:
+SPECIFICATION IS NOT INLCUDED IN THIS CONTRACT

 108.03 Prosecution and Progress.
-Start the Work according to .
-Notify the Engineer at least 24 hours before starting the Work.
+Start the Work according to 108.02.
+Notify the PRC and/or CPE at least 24 hours before starting the Work.
 If the prosecution of the Work is suspended, notify the Engineer a minimum of 24 hours in advance of resuming operations.

 Pursue the Work diligently and continuously as to complete the Project by the Completion Date.